-On this day, 24 May 1801, Peter Erb passed away.
-He was my 8th great-grandfather.
+On this day, 1 September 1839, Nicholas Dill passed away.
+He was my 7th great-grandfather.

-Categories: Famous Faces and Places, On This Day, Our Families' Faithful
+Categories: Cole-Marriner Line, Famous Faces and Places, On This Day, Our Families' Faithful

-Tags: ancestry, biography, family history, family tree, French history, genealogy, lineage, religion
+Tags: ancestry, biography, Christianity, English history, family history, family tree, genealogy, lineage, religion

 On this day, 19 August 1929, Matilda Jane (Robinson) Harwick passed away.
 She was my spouse’s 2nd great-grandmother.